 - Sear rubbed pork on every side until very darkly seared.
 Set pork in a roasting pan or dutch oven.

-- Pour beer, soda or water around the pork, cover and cook for about 7 hours in a 300 degree oven.
+- Pour Dr. Pepper or soda or beer around the pork, cover and cook for about 5-6 hours in a 300 degree oven, until fall apart tender.

 - Transfer tender pork to a plate, and pull apart with two forks (or use a stand mixer and paddle attachment for 30-60 seconds).

 - Put the shredded, pulled pork back in the pan with the juices and toss.
 Add BBQ sauce if desired, and toss to combine.